Travelling abroad from the UK on holiday is currently illegal - but it won't be forever.

 The Covid-19 test is available to book now via the airport’s website and passengers will be able to attend a Randox testing facility at the airport or at a Randox Health Clinic in either Crumlin or Holywood.
 Tests cost £99.

-The UK’s biggest budget airline is about to launch lab partnerships to offer passengers reduced-price testing.
+The UK’s biggest budget airline has launched lab partnerships to offer passengers reduced-price testing.
 The two partners are Confirm Testing and City Doc, and customers can choose between an at-home testing kit or a walk-in test at a clinic.

 Both labs offer home testing kits, with Confirm using Royal Mail priority post boxes and City Doc using a courier service.
 City Doc also offers in-person testing.